viamrobotics/docs/docs/manage/fleet/organizations.md

 ### Delete an organization

-To delete an organization, click on the Org's **Settings** in the top right of the navigation bar*..
+To delete an organization, click on the Org's **Settings** in the top right of the navigation bar.
 Then click **Delete organization**.

 If the organization to delete contains any locations, you must delete them before you can delete the organization.